ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-windows.md

 - Click on install certificates and all the settings to be left default and once the installation is successful it will prompt the installation is successful.

-- Once the Certificate is installed we need to add the faveorootCA.crt file content to the cacert.pen file which will be in the below location:
+- Once the Certificate is installed we need to add the faveorootCA.crt file content to the cacert.pem file which will be in the below location:

 ```
 (C:\Program Files\PHP\v7.3)